masamitsu-murase/single_binary_stackless_python/Doc/stackless-python.rst

 External resources
 ==================

-There are a range of resources available outside of this document:
+There are a range of resources available outside of this document.
+However most of them are nowadays quite dated:

  * The Stackless `mailing list <http://www.stackless.com/mailman/listinfo/stackless>`_.
- * The Stackless `examples project <http://code.google.com/p/stacklessexamples>`_.
+ * The Stackless `examples project <https://bitbucket.org/stackless-dev/stacklessexamples>`_.
- * Grant Olson's tutorial: `Introduction to Concurrent Programming with Stackless Python <http://www.grant-olson.net/python/intro-to-stackless-python>`_.
+ * Grant Olson's tutorial: `Introduction to Concurrent Programming with Stackless Python <http://www.grant-olson.net/projects/introduction-to-stackless-python.html>`_.

 History
 =======